steven-haddix/kenny-loggins/README.md

 ### Getting a Logger Instance

-Gets a new instance of a logger or returns an existing logger using a regex string as a key.
+Get's a new instance of a logger, or returns an existing logger using a regex string as a key.
 ```javascript
 var logger = require('wendys-kenny-loggins')
                 .KennyLoggins